Syllabus Policies and Resources

 STEPS TO WITHDRAW FROM A CLASS:

 If you find that you need to drop a course(s), there are steps you must complete to “officially” withdraw.
 You will not be officially dropped from a class based on a phone conversation or email with your instructor or advisor.
-You must complete an online Withdraw/Drop Request form located in your Student Self-Service accounts.
+You must complete an online Withdraw/Drop Request form located in your Student Self-Service account.

 Dropping a class(es) may impact your academic progress and your financial aid.
 If you find it necessary to drop a class (or all your classes), you must submit the Withdraw/Drop Request online.
 Approval of your drop request depends upon your instructor’s policy on dropping after mid-term.
 Please check your course syllabus before dropping a class.